Welcome 😄 to Friday’s Roundup of Good News!

 💙 What You Can Do to Rescue Democracy 💙

 It turns out that participation in democracy is not just an every-four-years event but requires active participation, like, whenever you can find time.
+However, given that we have taken back the House, the tactics moving forward need to be different.
+Indivisible has ideas to share.

 And some other ideas: